aerix-nl/nota/README.md

 # Nota
 <img src="https://dl.dropboxusercontent.com/u/5121848/Nota_demo.png">

-Nota eats your template (HTML5+CSS3+JS) + your data (JSON) and excretes pretty (PDF) documents.
-Perfect for things like automating invoice or ticket generation, but of course not limited to.
+Nota eats your template (HTML5+CSS3+optionally JS) + optionally your data (JSON) and excretes pretty PDF documents.
+Perfect for things like automating invoice or ticket generation, but also simply compiling a static document to PDF.
 Nota can be used for any kind of document typesetting, layout and markup jobs, especially those that require automation and custom processing/presentation of data.

 Develop and debug while feeling right at home in your favorite browser, with a 1:1 preview of what Nota turns into a .PDF for you.
 Nota makes designing and